julien-poivret/SSH_basic/README.md

    $ sudo ufw enable
    ```
    ( enable firewall now and at each start up )
-   ( now everything incoming connection are lockdown by default )
+   * now every incoming connection are lockdown by default !
    ```
    $ sudo ufw allow ssh
    ```